On this page

 - Signpost reliable sources of lesson plans to use in schools

-- Supporting and reporting – for a child in your care or to keep yourself safe as a professional
+- Supporting and reporting – for a child in your care and to keep yourself safe as a professional

 Suitable for primary schools and secondary schools.
-We are delivering this two hour session in schools as part of an inset day or as a twilight staff meeting.
-Contact us and your Healthy Schools Delivery Advisors will get in touch to discuss dates to suit you.
+We deliver this FREE two hour session in schools as part of an inset day or as a twilight staff meeting.
+Contact us and your Healthy Schools Delivery Advisor will get in touch to discuss dates to suit you.

 Digital risk and resilience tools

 MindEd are hosting a resource that has been developed as information and support for all professionals who work with children and young people on digital risk and resilience.
 The content has been co-produced by Xenzone and young people from their online counselling and support service, KOOTH.com.
 For further information and learning on this topic, try MindEd's e-learning session on digital risk and resilience